 A series of implausible events

-More potently, the raft of leaked images from the filming of Avengers 4 (opens in new tab), showing the cast dressed as iterations of their characters from earlier films, makes a near undeniable case for time-travel.
+More potently, the raft of leaked images from the filming of Avengers 4 (opens in new tab), showing the cast dressed as iterations of their characters from earlier films, makes a near undeniable case for time-travel, unless the movie is really heavy on flashbacks.
 And then there are the strange, watch-like devices (opens in new tab) worn by several heroes in Avengers 4.
 We’ve never seen those before, and they must be a major part of the plot.